Criminal Law

 • Defendant acted to take such property, money, or other items of value by force and violence, or by intimidation.

-USC 2113 gives a definition to the institutions that are covered by the statute
+USC 2113 gives a definition to the institutions that cover the statute

 • Bank that is a member of the federal reserve association,